garybernhardt/raptor/README.md

 There are some other components that act as plumbing in your app:

-**Inferables**: Raptor will infer which arguments your objects need based on their names.
+**Dependency Injection**: Raptor will inject which arguments your objects need based on the argument names.
 Inferables are providers for those arguments [TODO].
 For example, you might write an inferable that provides current\_user for any method that needs it.

 **Requirements**: These are higher-level routing constraints based on more than just the URL or HTTP method.
 For example, you could create a route that's only triggered for paying users.